“Someone once said that Kettlebell lifting doesn’t build muscles”

-Scenario A: take two people the same size.
+Scenario A: take two people of the same size.
 Both can’t jerk (kettlebell lifting) 50kg overhead, they train for two months, and after those two months they can get 50kg overhead, one does this with kettlebells and the other with a barbell.
-The one with kettlebells will show no muscle growth at all or neither will show any muscle growth?
+The one that used kettlebells will show no muscle growth at all?
+Or will neither show any muscle growth?

 Scenario B: take two people the same size.
 Both can’t squat (kettlebell training) 50kg, they train for two months, and after those two months they can squat 50kg, one does this with kettlebells and the other with a barbell.
-The one with kettlebells will show no muscle growth at all or neither will show any muscle growth?
+The one that used kettlebells will show no muscle growth at all?
+Or will neither show any muscle growth?

 If you say the one with kettlebells won’t show any muscle growth, then I say to you, a weight is a weight.
 If you say both will show no muscle growth, then I say to you, seriously, please explain?

 I think most people are simply confused and want to say “Kettlebell lifting/training is not the most optimal form of training to induce the most possible hypertrophy”.
-With that statement, I can say, yes, you’re right, but saying that kettlebell lifting/training does not induce hypertrophy at all, to me, that’s impossible.
+With that statement, I can say, yes, there is a higher learning curve when it comes to utilizing kettlebells, but saying that kettlebell lifting/training does not induce hypertrophy at all, to me, that’s impossible.